 Can Sloths Swim?

-Sloths have the lowest body temperature of any mammal, and can’t shiver to keep warm.
+Due to their low metabolism, sloths have the lowest body temperature of any mammal, and can’t shiver to keep warm.

 Sloths are very vulnerable when on the ground and tend to spend as little time as possible out of the safety of the trees.